 - The state could create a general offence of obstructing access to legal abortion, like those in South Africa or France, which could cover many of the activities of anti-choice crisis pregnancy agencies.

 - The state could specifically prohibit dissemination of misleading or false information in a crisis pregnancy context.
-Abortion counselling is generally a free service rather than a consumer service, and so advertisements for this kind of service are not regulated by the Advertising Standards Authority of Ireland.
-By contrast, complaints about rogue crisis pregnancy services have been upheld by the UK Advertising Standards Authority.
+The remit of the Advertising Standards Authority in Ireland is confined to commercial activities.
+Complaints about rogue crisis pregnancy services have been upheld by the UK Advertising Standards Authority.
 It is possible to draft legislation which would promote transparency in the advertising of pregnancy counselling services.
 An example provision is s.
 5 of the Pregnancy Counselling (Truth in Advertising) Bill 2006.
 This Bill failed to pass in Australia for want of political support.
 Another possibility, demonstrated by model legislation from the American Public Leadership Institute, is to criminalise the behaviour of some rogue crisis pregnancy agencies as fraud.
+General consumer protection law e.g. the Consumer Protection Act 2007, is of no use here because it only applies to ‘commercial practices’ carried out in the course of a business, trade or profession, and rogue counsellors are not run for profit.

 - The state could use a mandatory disclosure law to regulate counsellors or persons holding themselves out as counsellors, and offering crisis pregnancy services.
 Laws of this kind require anti-choice agencies to disclose their anti-abortion status directly to clients, using a statement like: “This service does not provide referrals for terminations of pregnancy”.
 This could be done on websites, leaflets or in clinic premises.
 An example provision is s.
 6 of the Australian Pregnancy Counselling (Truth in Advertising) Bill 2006.
 Some cities in the United States have also attempted to require rogue clinics to inform patients of the availability of other services, but these laws have had little success before the courts.
 Recently, in National Family and Life Institutes v.
 Berecca, a bare majority of the United States Supreme Court held that it was unconstitutional for a state to require anti-choice clinics to publish specific notices (i) informing clients that they did not provide abortion care and (ii) telling them about state services for termination of pregnancy for low-income women.
 This was in part because the state did not make any similar requirements of pro-choice clinics, and did not take full advantage of other options for advertising its services to women.
 Although laws of this kind have had little success in the United States, given its stringent protection of free speech and lack of attention to the rights of pregnant people, they may have more success in Ireland.